jchanolm/data-pipelines/pipelines/README.md

 The script returns **Proposals** and **Votes** as keys in `data.json`.

+### !Important!
-## !Important Datafile to large to upload to S3, access on IPFS here: ipfs://bafybeihu23kfmowefwj2ztolc42ajyx7gqd7i5wfvwnypvqhmel5hwrorm/!
+Datafile to large to upload to S3, access on IPFS here: ipfs://bafybeihu23kfmowefwj2ztolc42ajyx7gqd7i5wfvwnypvqhmel5hwrorm/!

 ## Proposals: